 I find psychopaths and sociopaths fascinating.
 Don’t you?
 Their habits and actions are so intriguing that it drove me to study Psychology, Sociology, and Criminology in the past.
 I am a curious person by nature and I have a strong love of learning.

 If you have not read my earlier post regarding this subject you can click here to go to it.

 Antisocial Personality Disorder

-In this post, I am going to discuss some of the habits that psychopaths share.
+In this post, I am going to discuss some of the habits that psychopaths share as well as psychopath personality traits.
 But first, I’m going to muddy the waters a bit.
 According to Dr. Robert Hare in the Psychiatric Times, ” Most psychopaths meet the criteria for Antisocial Personality Disorder (ASPD) but many people with ASPD are not psychopaths.”

 Those people with ASPD have the following psychopath personality traits:

 - Lack Empathy– “they have no awareness of how [they] come across to others, how to interact with others, or how to anticipate their [others] feelings or reactions.”
 (2011, Simon Baron-Cohen) This makes a person with ASPD socially awkward, negligent, and able to commit acts of intense cruelty.

 - They Break the Law– for the reason above and the reasons below, they tend to break the law.
 Those with ASPD do not have respect for others or any respect for authority.